-Discovering Slab City: An Off-Grid Community in the California Desert
+Discovering Slab City: Ultimate Guide to this Off-Grid Community in the California Desert

 Motorcycle Slab City